Funekyo/Ujiki/README.md

 In addition to poetic musings, you will also find meta-articles exploring Dōgen, Zen Buddhism, and ethics of AI, along with the tools I've built.

 Each poem is a site of recursive, temporal, and ever-whimsical failure.
+I hope they will give you a reason to pause and breathe in joyful ease. :)

 > *"I relay to the east the sacred way of elders from the west:*
 > *Fishing the moon, plowing the clouds, admiring the ancient tempest;*